-- During the hours of darkness or during restricted visibility, prior to entering Wellington Harbour, the master of a vessel shall call "Wellington Harbour Radio" on marine VHF Ch 14 and report the intention of the vessel to enter the harbour limits.
+- 6.1.1 During the hours of darkness or during restricted visibility, prior to entering Wellington Harbour, the master of a vessel shall call "Wellington Harbour Radio" on marine VHF Ch 14 and report the intention of the vessel to enter the harbour limits.
 Such vessels shall also maintain a listening watch on marine VHF Ch 14 whilst inside the harbour. - 6.1.2 During daylight hours, prior to entering Wellington Harbour, the master of a vessel (except pleasure craft) shall call "Wellington Harbour Radio" on marine VHF Ch 14.
-Such vessels shall maintain a listening watch on marine VHF Ch 14 whilst inside the harbour. - 6.1.3 The master of a vessel not carrying a marine VHF radio and unable to communicate with "Wellington Harbour Radio" satisfactorily by other means (such as a cellular phone), shall not transit the Wellington Harbour entrance during the hours of darkness or during restricted visibility, except in an emergency. - 6.1.4 The master of any passenger vessel or charter vessel shall advise "Wellington Harbour Radio" on marine VHF Ch 14 of the total number of persons on board. - 6.1.5 Subject to subclause 6.1.6 the master of a vessel shall ensure that an inward-bound vessel joins the leading line or leading lights at least 2 nautical miles south of the charted position of Barrett Reef buoy, except where it would be unsafe to do so because of extreme weather conditions. - 6.1.6 The master of an inward-bound pleasure craft shall keep towards the coast, or towards the sides of the main shipping channel.
-Such pleasure craft must run parallel with the channel and not cross the main shipping tracks unless it is safe to do so. - 6.1.7 That part of Wellington Harbour between Ward (Makaro) Island and Pencarrow Head shall be deemed to be a narrow channel in accordance with Part 22.9 of the Collision Prevention Rules, Narrow Channels.
+Such vessels shall maintain a listening watch on marine VHF Ch 14 whilst inside the harbour. - 6.1.3 The master of a vessel not carrying a marine VHF radio and unable to communicate with "Wellington Harbour Radio" satisfactorily by other means (such as a cellular phone), shall not transit the Wellington Harbour entrance during the hours of darkness or during restricted visibility, except in an emergency. - 6.1.4 The master of any passenger vessel or charter vessel shall advise "Wellington Harbour Radio" on marine VHF Ch 14 of the total number of persons on board. - 6.1.5 Subject to subclause 6.1.6 the master of a vessel shall ensure that an inwardbound vessel joins the leading line or leading lights at least two nautical miles south of the charted position of Barrett Reef buoy, except where it would be unsafe to do so because of extreme weather conditions. - 6.1.6 The master of an inward-bound pleasure craft shall keep towards the coast, or towards the sides of the main shipping channel.
+Such pleasure craft must run parallel with the channel and not cross the main shipping tracks unless it is safe to do so. - 6.1.7 That part of Wellington Harbour between Ward (Makaro) Island and Pencarrow Head shall be deemed a narrow channel in accordance with Part 22.9 of the Collision Prevention Rules, Narrow Channels. - 6.1.8 All vessels transiting the entrance shall keep a listening watch on VHF Ch 14.